 What Is Lemon Balm Tea?

-Lemon balm tea is made from the leaves of the Melissa officinalis plant, a perennial herb that belongs to the mint family.
-This native plant is found in parts of Europe and Africa, especially around the Mediterranean, and has been used for centuries.
-Known by many names like balm mint or common balm, it has a long history of being used not only for its culinary purposes—such as in salad dressings, marinating chicken, and fish—but also as a natural herbal remedy.
-The sweet lemon scent and lemony aroma make it a popular choice in both kitchens and medicine cabinets.
+Lemon balm tea is an herbal tea made from the leaves of the Melissa officinalis plant, a species of the genus Melissa in the mint family.
+This native plant is native to parts of Europe and Africa, particularly around the Mediterranean, and has been utilized for hundreds of years.
+Also called balm mint, common balm, or simply balm, it has a long history of culinary use — in salad dressings, marinating chicken and fish, for example — as well as serving as a natural herbal remedy.
+Sweet lemon scent and lemony aroma attract people in both kitchens and medicine cabinets.

-Apart from its health-related benefits, lemon balm also offers a variety of practical uses.
-It functions as a mosquito repellent, and a skin balm, and can even be used to rinse hair and clarify the scalp.
-Its aromatic and medicinal properties make it a powerful tool in holistic healing.
-Lemon balm grows quickly in the garden and, whether fresh or dried, provides the convenience needed for making this reinforcing herbal tea.
-For those looking to benefit from its healing effects, preparing lemon balm tea is an easy and enjoyable way to incorporate it into your daily routine.
+Beyond its health benefits, lemon balm has many practical applications as well.
+It works as a mosquito repellent and a skin balm and can be used to rinse hair and clarify the scalp.
+Its aromatic and medicinal properties make it an effective tool in holistic healing.
+Lemon balm can take over your garden but, whether fresh or dried, offers the utility to brew this fortifying herbal tea.
+Preparing lemon balm tea is a simple and delightful way to enjoy its healing effects for those who want to include it in their everyday life.

 Types of Lemon Balm